mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 This is also a pretty common question most people have, even now.
 If you emphasize *shikantaza* always, without learning anything, how can we save all sentient beings?
 There are many beings who are starving to death – so all we have to do is to sit down here?
 So, many people have questions: “It’s ridiculous.
 We should go somewhere to save somebody.”
 Or, “we should participate in peace work,” et cetera.

 It is true, it is fine.
 But [...]
-Dogen Zenji [says] in his answer, it is not a matter of [discussing] which of two is important.
+Dōgen Zenji [says] in his answer, it is not a matter of [discussing] which of two is important.
 The point is, wherever you may be, *how* you should do it.
 How much your intention is there, in your practice.

 [...]
 “Need I mention teachings like that of the Shingon sect”: Here it says *Hokke*, *Lotus Sutra*, which means the Tendai or Tientai sect, based on the teaching of the *Lotus Sutra*, which emphasizes that all three vehicles are one: *shravaka*, *pratika*, and *bodhisattva*, all are one, no discrimination between.
 That is the Hokke [...] teaching, and then on the basis of the teaching of the *Lotus Sutra*, the Tendai school establishes its own teaching. [...]